There is no content to display.

 The phrase “root canal” brings fear to the heart of some of our bravest patients.

-But at Smiles First Dental, we are here to tell you that this need not be so.
+But at My Local Dentists Northmead, we are here to tell you that this need not be so.

-A root canal is usually a painless treatment and one that reduces pain and damage in an affected tooth.
+A root canal treatment is a noninvasive procedure that relieves pain and damage to a tooth.

-Let’s take a look at the root canal, and why it can be such excellent treatment.
+Let’s look at the root canal and why it can be an excellent treatment.

 What is a root canal?

-To understand a root canal procedure, it is good to know a little about the structure of the tooth.
+To understand a root canal procedure, knowing a little about the tooth’s structure is good.

-The pulp holds, nerves, blood vessels, and nerves, and the pulp is necessary to the development of the tooth as it grows.
+The pulp holds nerves and blood vessels, and the pulp is necessary to develop the tooth as it grows.

-The pulp reaches from the very end of the root to the crown of the tooth.
-Although the pulp is necessary for tooth development, it is not absolutely required for a mature tooth.
+The pulp reaches from the root’s end to the tooth’s crown.
+Although the pulp is necessary for tooth development, it is not required for a mature tooth.
 A root canal is the removal of this pulp.

 What makes a root canal necessary?